-Aluminium Can (and foil) Recycling Programs
+Aluminium Can (and Foil) Recycling Programmes

 A study by Keep Britain Tidy found that 80% of littered bottles and nearly 5% of littered cans, contain remains of tiny small mammals (shrews, bank voles and wood mice).
+Littered cans also attract snails, and can harm inquisitive wildlife (like hedgehogs) along with cutting pet paws and children’s feet.

 Many brands (including Stella Artois) now have switched to cardboard, so others can too.
 Some supermarkets have banned the sale of these lethal can holders, which are invisible in water, and often get trapped around wildfowl necks or beaks.